Skip to main content

 Each player on the starting roster must have access to school-provided equipment or must be permitted by the school to provide their own equipment in the following categories:

-2.1.5 USB to Ethernet Adapter (if competing on Switch)
+• USB to Ethernet Adapter or Built in LAN port (Dock) if competing on Switch

-2.1.6 One Pair of Nintendo Switch Joy-Con controllers, Nintendo Switch Pro Controller, or any Nintendo Switch compatible controller with no turbo mode availability (if competing on Switch).
+• Any Nintendo Switch or Nintendo Switch 2 compatible controller with no turbo mode functionality (if competing on Switch)

 2.2 Supported Equipment